 - 11 Key Tips To Start A Thriving Side Gig

-Also, if you have old, designer clothes that you no longer wear, then you could sell them on Poshmark or Ebay and make some money quick.
+Or, if you have old, designer clothes that you no longer wear, then you could sell them on Poshmark or eBay and make some quick money.

 Of all the things you can do to generate some extra money, selling your stuff is the quickest route you can take.

-Along the same line, but if you don’t have any stuff you can sell, and you aren’t afraid to work with your hands, then you could flip free furniture on Craigslist for a quick profit.
+Along the same lines, if you aren’t afraid to work with your hands, then you could flip free furniture on Craigslist for a quick profit.

 For all the other stuff, you could just sand it down, slap on a new coat of paint, and sell it for $50 to $100.
 It’s really that simple.